gbrault/jupytersketcher/jupysketch-doc/docs/reference.md

 myfig={}
 sketchParse(head,myfig)
 ```
-The above code initialize myfig sketch space loading into it libraries references so samples can use tan, radians, si, cos and all the objects defined in pysketcher (the module name of jupytersketcher)
+The above code initialize myfig sketch space loading into it libraries references so samples can use tan, radians, si, cos and all the objects defined in pysketcher (the module name of jupytersketcher): this is used by the yaml definition of shapes

 ### Yaml